-During the extract phase of ETL, the desired data sources are identified and the data is extracted from those data sources.
-These sources will likely include:
+During the extract phase of ETL, someone in the organization identifies the desired data sources and the rows, columns, and fields to be extracted from those sources.
+These sources likely include:

 - Transactional databases hosted on-site or in the cloud

 Part of the planning for this stage should include estimating data volumes from each data source.
 You’ll make significantly different plans for every stage of your ETL process if your data sizes are 100 gigabytes versus 100 petabytes.

 You must also extract data in a way that doesn’t have a negative impact on the source systems or response times.

 Data extraction commonly happens in one of three ways:

 - Update notification – The easiest way to extract data from a source system is to have that system notify you when a record has been changed.
 Most databases provide a mechanism for this so that they can support database replication, and many SaaS applications provide webhooks, which offer conceptually similar functionality.

 - Incremental extraction – Some systems are unable to provide notification that an update has occurred, but they are able to identify which records have been modified, and provide an extract on those records.
 During subsequent ETL steps, the system needs to identify changes and propagate them down.
 One of the drawbacks of incremental extraction is that it may not be possible to detect deleted records in source data.